chankrrn/WRO-FE-YBR/mech/mech_README.md

 ## 11.1 Most Important Mechanical Decision

-The most important mechanical trade-off was:
+The most important mechanical trade-off in the project is:

 > **Maximum speed vs. torque and controllability.**

-Our prototype development showed that maximizing drivetrain speed did not produce the most useful autonomous vehicle.
+Our prototype development showed that maximizing drivetrain speed did not create the most useful autonomous vehicle.

-The final design therefore uses both:

-- a 19:1 internal motor reduction,
-- and a 1.75:1 external reduction.

-The final drivetrain sacrifices maximum theoretical speed in exchange for greater torque multiplication and more controllable low-speed behavior.
+The final system therefore combines a **19:1 internal motor gearbox** with a **1.75:1 external reduction**.
+This sacrifices theoretical maximum wheel speed in exchange for greater torque multiplication and more controllable behavior at lower speed.

+That trade-off directly supports the steering corrections, close obstacle passes and parking movements required by the autonomous software.

 ---

 # 12. Mechanical Risks and Failure Modes

+Mechanical reliability also requires the team to consider what can go wrong rather than only documenting the intended geometry.

 | Mechanical Risk / Failure Mode | Possible Effect | Design Response |
 |---|---|---|